dannyk96/danfe/pgplot/README.md

 ### Notes of PGPLOT

-Danplot neeeds to be built using a low-level graphics libreary.
+Danplot neeeds to be built using a low-level graphics library.
 Danplot was originally developed using the garphucs routines founnd in teh Salfrod FTN95 compiler on DOS and then later Windows.
 Around 1999 Danplot was ported to Unix / Linux and the graphics were converted to call routines from the PGPLOT library.
 The only graphic sdriver used was the /XWIN one.
 POstscript continued to nbe writen direct from the Danplot Fortran itself.